HPAI-BSC/medical-fields/README.md

 To use the classification model, follow these steps:

 1. **Prepare your dataset:**
-    - Include the links to the datasets from HuggingFace in the `configs/datasets` configuration file.
+    - Include the datasets from HuggingFace in the `configs/datasets` configuration file.
 Make sure each dataset is properly listed and configured.

 2. **Run the main script:**
-    - Use the main script to download the datasets, classify the questions, and create the merged dataset:
+    - Use the main script to dclassify the questions and create the merged dataset:

     ```
     python src/main.py --config configs/main.yaml